platyplus/platyplus-app/docs/dev/store.md

 Vuex also orchestrates the dissemination of actions in the way of an event bus.
 For instance, once logged in, a Vuex action is emitted so all the underlying tasks can be triggered, synchonously or asynchronously.

-Vuex is also used to query Apollo cache queries through getters.
+Vuex also facilitates the access to Apollo cache queries through getters, that are (in my opinion) clearer and less verbose than in defining the Apollo local state system, that requires some additionnal coding (graphql mutations, custom resolvers).

 ### Navigation module